Does Folic Acid Affect Thyroid Levels? Understanding the Link

 What If My Folate Level Is Too Low?

-Low folate levels are many times associated with hypothyroidism and can present health issues related to thyroid function, along with other body system complications.
+Low folate levels are often associated with hypothyroidism and may present health issues related to thyroid function, along with other body system complications.

-Multiple symptoms could be the manifestation of low folate levels, including:
+Multiple symptoms may accompany low folate levels, including:

 • Irritability